BSidesPDX/bsidespdx.org/events/2019/venue.md

 </tbody>
 </table>
 <br>
 OCC provides two Mamava nursing suites.
 These private and secure suites are located near the A and E Meeting Rooms on Level 1.
 The suites are ADA-compatible with a comfortable seating area and are equipped with standard AC power outlets and USB charger ports.

 Note: All Mamava suites come with a Bluetooth SmartLock that syncs with Mamava’s mobile app.
-Download the app at <a href=https://mamava.com/mobile-app>https://mamava.com/mobile-app</a>.
+Download the app at https://mamava.com/mobile-app.

 You may also request a door code for entry from our receptionists in the Administration Office on Level 2 and by calling 503-235-7575.